This post has partner links that I may receive compensation for at no cost to you. Thank you!

-I closed out my trip to New Zealand with a trip to Auckland.
 While Auckland might not quite have the craft beer scene that Wellington does (though I imagine they’d like to make an argument about it as the two cities often do), that doesn’t mean that there aren’t some great craft beer bars & breweries.
 Since I arrived in Auckland on New Year’s Eve, a lot of the bars were closed while I was there, but I was still able to visit a few.
-Here are some of my favorite craft beer spots in Auckland.
+Here are some of my favorite places to drink craft beer in Auckland.

 I spent New Year’s Eve at Brothers Beer in central Auckland, not far from the Skytower.
 As I wrote in my post about the night, it was the perfect spot to watch the fireworks at midnight.
 Not only was it great for New Year’s, it was a great craft beer bar period.
 The bar has 18 taps plus about 200 bottles of beer from around the world.
 They brew their own beer, but they’re also not afraid to have other great beer from around New Zealand as well.

 Their homemade pizza was also excellent.
 I recommend the carnivore, which was aptly named.

 At first glance from afar, the place looks like it’s in a strip mall, but it’s actually a cool little area called the City Works Depot that showcases small businesses doing quality, creative work.
 There’s a food truck garage in the same parking lot as well as some other small shops, making it more like the railway archways of Bermondsey in London rather than the strip mall I initially thought it was.

 Inside & out, Brothers Beer is a cool spot, with the inside including their brewery area, lots of tables, plus a vintage living room vibe with comfortable chairs.
 It’s friendly both to families and beer geeks alike.
 I was only able to visit once because they were closed for a couple of days, but I could have easily spent several nights working my way through their beer selection.